MicrosoftDocs/altspace-vr/altspace-vr/faqs/altspacevr-app-faq.md

 ## How do I upload my client logs?

 The AltspaceVR client application keeps a log of diagnostic data and events that occur while you're using AltspaceVR.
-In the course of troubleshooting an issue, you may be asked to "upload your logs" so that our team can review them.
-This is a feature of AltspaceVR that allows you to send our team your local log content to help us troubleshoot your issue.
+In troubleshooting an issue, you may be asked to "upload your logs" so that our team can review them.
+This feature of AltspaceVR allows you to send our team your local log content to help us troubleshoot your issue.

 ### In AltspaceVR